Composting, Green and Food Waste

 - Extends the life of landfills by reducing the volume of rubbish.

 Regular composting consists of kitchen scraps that are mixed with garden cuttings and raked leaves or pea-straw.
 A key to success is getting the right proportions of green (high nitrogen) and brown (low nitrogen, higher carbon) ingredients.
-Download a guide to composting our brochures page.
+Visit our Composting FAQ's page for more information on how to compost.

 Bokashi buckets are a great alternative to large compost bins.
 They work fast, are small and inexpensive and can be used to compost cooked and uncooked food and including meat, fish and bones.